Archive for the ‘BBC Radio 2’ Category

 Listen: The Everlasting First / Love

 The flight was meant to be a time to finally get some rest.
-I’d been on Matt & Kim’s tour for a few days and it was a non stop stay awake.
+I’d been on Matt & Kim’s tour for several days and it had been non stop, stay awake.
 But this flight I’d earmarked as a sleeper.
 That was not meant to be.
 Spent the whole time flipping round these channels, then started jotting down some of the things I’d heard and kinda liked (The Soft Pack, Titus Andronicus), and some records I needed to look up once in the house to be sure I had (Chuck Jackson & Maxine Brown, Titus Turner, Bobby Womack).
-It was a noticeable change hearing so much variety: Lemon Jelly, Roxy Music (two stations playing two different songs simultaneously), Mott The Hoople, Eurythmics, LCD Soundsystem, Joan Armatrading, Nick Drake, The Nice – it was endless.
-There’s room for everyone.
+It was a noticeable change hearing so much variety: Lemon Jelly, Roxy Music (two stations playing two different songs simultaneously), Mott The Hoople, Eurythmics, LCD Soundsystem, Joan Armatrading, Nick Drake, The Nice.
+It was endless.
+You see, there is room for everyone.
 What a democratic concept.

-One of Sirius/XM’s channels is BBC’s Radio 1.
-It’s the fastest moving, youngest targeted demographic station the BBC has.
-The delivery, I’m afraid, dwarfs all the other satellite choices.
-That’s one thing that hasn’t changed: the tired, lazy, hokey US DJ presenter.
+There’s one thing that hasn’t changed though: the tired, lazy, hokey US DJ presenter.
 Does a building need to fall on these people?
-So with the luxury of access to BBC stations (Radio 1, 2, 6, Radio London) via internet streaming – and my new discovery of satellite, I think things are pretty tolerable out there.
+Unlike the BBC, and Radio 1 in particular, that presentation is lightning fast sonically and annoucer-wise.
+So with the luxury of access to BBC stations (Radio 1, 2, 6, Radio London) via internet streaming and my new discovery of satellite, I think things are pretty tolerable out there.
 I’d get subscribed up if I ever drove anywhere.

 Not long after, the front desk somehow decided to forward through an irate Arthur Lee to my line.
 I pick up and he launched into a rage about unpaid royalties and how Elektra, and even I myself, were stealing from him, so much so that he had to move in with his aunt in Nashville or some such place.
 I was very unequipped to handle this one, so politely sent him through to Gary Casson in business affairs, where I’m sure the rampage ended abruptly.